|

 only two days, the growth of beard stubble shown on Philip Nash's face following his "escape" from police headquarters demands

-that at least one more day be considered.)
+that at least one more day, perhaps two, be considered.)

 DURATION: Three days